 Strategies for negotiating a career transition

-Scholssberg was interested in understanding the variables that make the difference between how people negotiate a transition.
-Through her extensive research she identified four major sets of factors that influence a person’s ability to cope with a transition.
-They are known as the 4 S’s: situation, self, support and strategies.
+Schlossberg was interested in understanding the variables that make the difference between how people negotiate a transition.
+Through her extensive research, she identified four major sets of factors that influence a person’s ability to cope with a transition.
+They are known as the 4 S’s: situation, self, support, and strategies.

-The first S is the context of the Situation itself.
+The first S in the context of the Situation itself.